Amplitudes/amplitudes/_pages/whatwedo.md

 * All papers are submitted to preprint servers.
 * All *analytic* data, when sufficiently complicated, should be presented in a readily machine parsable form linked to from relevant publications.
 * All code when released, should be released with source under *an* [open license](https://choosealicense.com).
+* Share grant/workshop/training proposals (funded or not) as soon as feasible.